tntakahashi/nestdaq/README.md

 # NestDAQ
-A streaming DAQ implementation for the particle measurements
+A streaming data acquisition (DAQ) implementation for the particle measurements

 ## Quick links